 What happens when a meteorite hits Earth?
 If movies are to be believed, a meteorite is a fiery death ball that hurtles through the air with alarming speed until it slams into the ground in an explosion of molten rock and flaming debris that creates an impact crater where it finally rests, red-hot and smoldering.
-According to science, however, the reality is a little less exciting: meteorites aren't even hot when they hit the ground.
+According to science, however, the reality is a little less exciting: Meteorites probably aren't hot when they hit the ground.

 What's Really Going On